Customization APIs

 HTTP Response

-A successful response to this call includes the following elements:
+A successful response from the Populator Create method includes the following elements:

-• A single JSON populator object containing information about the specified parameters of the newly added populator.
+• A JSON populator object with details of the newly added populator’s parameters.

-Note: For a description of the JSON name:value pairs in a populator object see Populator JSON.
+Note: For details on the JSON name/value pairs in a populator object, see Populator JSON.

 top | section